EBike Tour 6

 Travel to your holiday starting point.
 Entry to attractions.
 Single supplement.
 Dinners.
 Extra nights.
 Travel insurance

-Your cycling holiday begins in the small town of Castle Donington, close to the River Trent.
+DAY 1: Your cycling holiday begins in the small town of Castle Donington, close to the River Trent.
 The town's collection of historic buildings meant that it was the first Conservation Area in Leicestershire.
 A heritage guide takes visitors through the town, pointing out the most important buildings and the small museum hosts regular changing exhibitions.
 The town offers a variety of places to eat, to suit all tastes.
-Today we will meet you with your bikes and provide you with a briefing for your cycling route and answer any questions.
-We can also recommend suitable routes, should you fancy a practice ride this evening.

 DAY 2: A pleasant cycle through the back lanes brings you to the little town of Melbourne.
 The town supports a lovely selection of local independent shops, restaurants and bars, making this a perfect stop for lunch.
 In summer months take a tour of Melbourne Hall Gardens, the seat of the Victorian Prime Minister William Lamb, 2nd Viscount Melbourne, after whom the Australian city of Melbourne is named.
 The Hall's stables now house a collection of small individual businesses.
 From Melbourne your cycle tour takes you deeper into Derbyshire and to the small village of Repton.
 This was the historic capital of Mercia and is home to the famous Repton School.
 Take a wander around the village and visit the Anglo Saxon crypt, one of England's most precious survivals of Anglo Saxon architecture.
 You will stay at the local microbrewery, where you will find a wide selection of beers and wines, as well as excellent food.